Nephrology Billing Services in Nevada

 Every NV payer has specific rules for nephrology claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield Nephrology Claims
+Anthem Blue Cross Blue Shield of Nevada Nephrology Claims

-Anthem Blue Cross Blue Shield processes the largest share of Nevada commercial nephrology claims.
+Anthem Blue Cross Blue Shield of Nevada processes the largest share of Nevada commercial nephrology claims.
 We know their NV specific fee schedules, prior authorization requirements for nephrology procedures, and their appeal timelines when claims are denied.
 90960-90966 are based on patient age and number of physician contacts per month.

-Nevada Medicaid Nephrology Billing
+Nevada Medicaid (managed care expanding to rural Nevada January 2026) Nephrology Billing

-Medicare (Noridian) Nephrology Coverage
+Medicare (Noridian Healthcare Solutions (Jurisdiction E)) Nephrology Coverage

 Denial Prevention for Nevada Nephrology